-Since 1988, the City of Flagstaff’s water conservation program has helped customers reduce their water use by 50%!
+Since 1988, the City of Flagstaff’s Water Conservation Program has helped customers reduce their water use by 50%!

-Flagstaff citizens use about 101 gallons of water per person per day*.
+Flagstaff citizens use about 91 gallons of water per person per day*.
 Although we have done a great job in reducing our water consumption over the past few decades, we can — and should — do more.

 * Per-capita water use is calculated by adding all of the water consumed for commercial, industrial, and residential needs and dividing by the total population